-The Board of Directors shall control and manage the property, business, and activities of the Institute, and shall take whatever action it deems desirable for the conduct of the affairs of the Institute not inconsistent with the provisions of these by-laws, resolutions of the membership, or actions of the Council including, but not limited to, budgets approved by the Council.
+The Board of Directors shall act as the executive committee of on behalf of Council between meetings of Council, shall control and manage the property, business, and activities of the Institute, and shall take whatever action it deems desirable including the establishment of policies for the conduct of the affairs of the Institute not inconsistent with the provisions of these bylaws, resolutions of the membership, or actions of the Council. including, but not limited to, budgets approved by the Council.